 cpu.idle metric across all sources.
 Or use sum() to get a total for all sources starting with “m”.
 Here’s the chart adding Applying Mathematical Functions

-Notice how the result of deriv() function that transforms a counter to show the rate of change per second:
+Notice how the result of deriv() function that shows the rate of change per second: